JulienRouse/aws-certifications/aws-ccp.md

 3. review your findings and remediate security issues

 One very popular benchmark you can run is by CIS which as _699 checks_

+#### AWS WAF

+AWS Web Application Firewall protect your web applications from common web exploits.
+Write your own rules to ALLOW or DENY traffic based on the contents of an HTTP requests.
+Use a ruleset from a trusted AWS Security Partner in the AWS WAF Rules Marketplace WAF can be attached to either **CloudFront** or an **Application Load Balancer**

+Protect web applications from attacks covered in the OWASP Top 10 most dangerous attacks:

+1. Injection
+2. Broken Authentication
+3. Sensitive data exposure
+4. XML External Entities (XXE)
+5. Broken Access Control
+6. Security misconfigurations
+7. Cross Site Scripting (XSS)
+8. Insecure Deserialization
+9. Using Components with known vulnerabilities
+10. Insufficient logging and monitoring